North Carolina prosecutor says man killed by deputies hit them with car

 “As it backs up, it does make contact with law enforcement officers,” he said, adding that the car stops again.
 “The next movement of the car is forward.
 It is in the direction of law enforcement and makes contact with law enforcement.
 It is then and only then that you hear shots.”

-Womble argued that body camera video from the shooting, a portion of which was shown to the family on Monday, should be kept from the public for another month so that state investigators can make progress on their probe of the shooting.

-The hearing comes amid pressure on authorities to release the video and calls for a special prosecutor to take the state’s case over from Womble.

-On Tuesday, Brown’s family released an independent autopsy showing he was shot five times, including in the back of the head.
+The FBI launched a civil rights probe Tuesday into the death of Andrew Brown Jr., a Black man killed by deputies in North Carolina, as his family released an independent autopsy showing he was shot five times, including in the back of the head.

+North Carolina Gov. Roy Cooper called for a special prosecutor while pressure built on authorities to release body camera footage of last week’s shooting.
+A judge scheduled a hearing Wednesday to consider formal requests to make the video public.

 The independent autopsy was performed Sunday by a pathologist hired by Brown‘s family.
 The exam noted four wounds to the right arm and one to the head.
 The state’s autopsy has not been released yet.